BellaTheUni112/forum/README.md

-a cool little imageboard forum thingy.
+# A cool little imageboard forum thingy.

+This is a pretty cool little forum, it works pretty well and has all the features you'd expect.

+I have an instance of it running on my server at http://473gxngybwfp7nihkzw547yu5zf7ith5jfpgjio5vzei2e3l5d2qmaid.onion/ but this is a Tor site, meaning you require the Tor Browser or some other client capable of using Tor routing in order to use the official instance.

+# Installation

-you can find the prebuilt docker image at https://mega.nz/file/DQAhTBjY#Yn0eb0koYMeaysFpMoc8JJA9dTg0nDaX7LCs7qY4qNI (or in the releases) or build it yourself or just use the regular python
+You can find the prebuilt Docker image at `https://mega.nz/file/DQAhTBjY#Yn0eb0koYMeaysFpMoc8JJA9dTg0nDaX7LCs7qY4qNI` (or in the releases) or build it yourself or just use the regular Python

-i have an instance of it running on my server at http://473gxngybwfp7nihkzw547yu5zf7ith5jfpgjio5vzei2e3l5d2qmaid.onion/

-for docker run
+For a Docker installation, run:

 `wget https://github.com/BellaTheUni112/forum/releases/download/idkbro/forum-app.tar`